alfarok/NodeModelCharts/README.md

 - Keep the number of visual elements, sections and axes lower than 25
 - When possible, disable hovering, use a null tooltip and remove any `DataClick` event from your chart
 - When you are sure your strokes, fills or `PointGeometries` are not going to change then freeze them
-- Avoid calling `.Add()` multiple times on a `Series` (use `.AddRange()` method to add a collection)
+- Avoid calling `.Add()` multiple times on a `Series`, instead use `.AddRange()` method to add a collection
-- Use the [Geared package](https://lvcharts.net/licensing/pricing) add-on (The geared package is a set of light weight series that connects with this library, it allows your charts to have million of points, and keep your UI responsive.)
+- Use the [Geared package](https://lvcharts.net/licensing/pricing) add-on (The geared package is a set of light weight series that connects with this library, it allows your charts to have **millions of points**, and keep your UI responsive)

 ## Contributions